pwr-Solaar/Solaar/docs/rules.md

-Solaar's rules only trigger on HID++ notifications so device actions that normally produce HID output need rule processing have to be first be set to this mode.
-Currently Solaar can set (divert) some mouse scroll wheels, some mouse thumb wheels, the crown of Craft keyboards, and some keys and buttons to produce HID++ notifications.
+Solaar's rules only trigger on HID++ notifications so device actions that normally produce HID output need rule processing have to be first be set to produce HID++ notifications instead of their normal behavior (diverted).
+Currently Solaar can divert some mouse scroll wheels, some mouse thumb wheels, the crown of Craft keyboards, and some keys and buttons.
+If the scroll wheel, thumb wheel, crown, key, or button is not diverted by setting the appropriate setting then no HID++ notification is generated so rules will not be triggered by manipulating the wheel, crown, key, or button.
 Look for `HID++` or `Diversion` settings to see what diversion can be done with your devices.
-If the scroll wheel, thumb wheel, crown, key, or button is not diverted by setting the appropriate setting then no HID++ notification is generated so rules will not be triggered by manipulating the wheel, crown, key, or button.

 Running Solaar with the `-dd`
 option will show information about notifications, including their feature name, report number, and data.